arashkp/ar/docs/DCA_SIGNAL_OVERVIEW.md

-# DCA Signal & Confidence Cheatsheet
+wh# DCA Signal & Confidence Cheatsheet

 This note explains how the backend builds each symbol's DCA recommendation in `src/routers/market_overview.py` (see `_analyze_dca_opportunity`).
 The same response powers the dashboard cards, the DCA summary, and every place you see signal, confidence, amount multiplier, and reasoning bullet points.